-I have always been drawn to different healing modalities.
-During my undergraduate work, I was interested in becoming a Physical Therapist.
-I chose an area of study in which we learned about the promotion of mobility, ability, and quality of life through examination, evaluation, assessment, and physical intervention.
-We learned special tests that allowed us to assess injuries and choose proper rehabilitation strategies.
+I have always been interested in health and healing modalities.
+As an Athletic Training major, my studies focused on kinesiology, anatomy and physiology, and the prevention, care, assessment, and rehabilitation of athletic injuries.
+I learned special tests that allow me to assess injuries and choose proper rehabilitation strategies.
 Additionally, I spent three and a half years working as a Personal Trainer, during which I learned more about the body and training it for ideal performance.

 I believe that a well-rounded, healthy life is not limited to simply "proper diet and exercise".
-Health is maintained through adequate nutrition; invigorating physical activity; mental stimulation; emotional processing, support, and intimacy; and caring for one's body through modalities such a Massage, Chiropractic, and Acupuncture.
+Health is maintained through adequate nutrition, invigorating physical activity, mental stimulation, emotional processing and support, and caring for one's body through modalities such as Acupuncture and Massage.